eovipmak/flexra/README.md

 - [Modrinth](https://modrinth.com/) for the plugin and mod repository
 - [Bootstrap](https://getbootstrap.com/) for the UI framework
 - [jQuery](https://jquery.com/) for the JavaScript library
+- All game server communities for their continued support and feedback